ParasP41/Meka-Project/Description.md

 7. In (src=>app.js) have express.static('public') to give the access of the /public directory to the browser

 8. In (src=>app.js) have cookie parser which is used to access the user's cookie and set the cookie

+9. There are two js files in utils folder which are ApiError.js and ApiResonse.js

+10. In Model folder we write the DataBase Models

+11. The bcrypt package is a popular library used for hashing passwords in Node.js applications.
+It provides a secure way to store passwords by hashing them before saving them in a database.

+12. The Json Web Token JWT

+13. Cloudnary pagekage take a files from local storage and upload to the Cloudinary and give use a URL.The code is in (utils=>cloudinary.js).

+14. multer is a middleware for handling file uploads in Node.js.
+It is commonly used to upload files to a server and process them before storing them locally or in a cloud storage service.